CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 weight: 850
 toc: 3
 ---
-With NetQ, a network administrator can monitor OSI Layer 1 physical components on network devices, including interfaces, ports, links, and peers.
-Keeping track of the various physical layer components in your switches and servers ensures you have a fully functioning network and provides inventory management and audit capabilities.
-You can monitor ports, transceivers, and cabling deployed on a per port (interface), per vendor, per part number and so forth.
-NetQ enables you to view the current status and the status an earlier point in time.
-From this information, you can, among other things:
+Use the CLI to monitor OSI Layer 1 physical components on network devices, including interfaces, ports, links, and peers.
+You can monitor transceivers and cabling deployed per port (interface), per vendor, per part number and so forth.
+This information can help you:

-- Determine which ports are empty versus which ones have cables plugged in and thereby validate expected connectivity
+- Determine which ports are empty versus which ones have cables plugged in to help validate expected connectivity.
-- Audit transceiver and cable components used by vendor, giving you insights for estimated replacement costs, repair costs, overall costs, and so forth to improve your maintenance and purchasing processes
+- Audit transceiver and cable components by vendor, helping you estimate replacement costs, repair costs, and overall maintenance costs.
-- Identify mismatched links
+- Identify mismatched links.
-- Identify changes in your physical layer, and when they occurred, indicating such items as bonds and links going down or flapping
+- Identify when physical layer changes (for example, bonds and links going down or flapping) occurred.

 NetQ uses {{<kb_link latest="cl" url="Layer-2/Link-Layer-Discovery-Protocol.md" text="LLDP">}} (Link Layer Discovery Protocol) to collect port information.
 NetQ can also identify peer ports connected to DACs (Direct Attached Cables) and AOCs (Active Optical Cables) without using LLDP, even if the link is not UP.

 ## View Component Information

-You can view performance and status information about cables, transceiver modules, and interfaces using the `netq show interfaces physical` command.
-Its syntax is:
+ View performance and status information about cables, transceiver modules, and interfaces with the `netq show interfaces physical` command:

 ```
 netq [<hostname>] show interfaces physical [<physical-port>] [empty|plugged] [peer] [vendor <module-vendor>|model <module-model>|module] [around <text-time>] [json]